abstractlyZach/reading_accountability_public/README.md

 Technical details:
 -------------
+emailinfo.py:
-I wrote another script called email_info.py with functions that return my login credentials (get_login() and get_password()) and a function that returns a dictionary mapping the names to the emails of all of the people on the mailing list (get_email_dict()).
+Contains functions that return my login credentials (get_login() and get_password()) and a function that returns a dictionary mapping the names to the emails of all of the people on the mailing list (get_email_dict()).
+This is not included in my Github repository since it contains my credentials and other people's email addresses.

+crontab_file.txt:
 I'm using crontab to schedule my computer to run the scripts at specific intervals.
-You can see my crontab file, which is named crontab_file.txt in this repository.
+It's a utility that comes with most Unix systems that you can set up to schedule your computer to automatically run programs at specific times.

+emailsender.py:
+Executes email sending by calling functions in sendemail.py.
+Logs into my email account and sends out emails to everyone on the mailing list (found in emailinfo.py)

+sendemail.py:
+Contains the functions to be called in emailsender.py for sending emails.
+Uses smtplib to take care of logging in and sending emails.
+Writes errors to the emailcheckerlog.txt.

+emailchecker.py:
+Executes email checking by calling functions in process.
+Parses through my email inbox and updates the spreadsheet based on the responses, and then archives all processed emails.

+processemail.py:
+Contains the functions to be called in emailchecker.py for processing emails.
+Uses gspread (https://github.com/burnash/gspread) to update the spreadsheet and imap4 to process emails.
+Writes errors to the emailcheckerlog.txt.

+fillinblanks.py:
+Runs every morning at 4AM (except Sunday morning) to fill in the blanks in the spreadsheet for the people who didn't respond.
+Uses gspread to update the spreadsheet.

+weeklychapter.py:
+Updates the "Current Chapter" cell on the spreadsheet every Thursday.
+Uses gspread to update the spreadsheet.

 Results (as of 2015-03-23)